What are the “Hash Functions”?

 Avalanche Effect: it means that for a small change in the input, there will be a significant change in the output of the hash function.

 Puzzle Friendliness: even if you get hold of the initial 200 bytes, you cannot determine the next 56 bytes from it.
-With the introduction of hash functions out of the way, now let's look at how they are used in leading cryptocurrencies.
+Having introduced hash functions, let’s now look at how miners use them in leading cryptocurrencies.

-A cryptographic hash function should be computationally efficient: it must be quick in performance to create the hash value.
-It has to be deterministic - every time you put in a certain input, it has to produce the same output and to be pre-image resistant which means it cannot reveal any information about the input in the output.
+So, cryptographic hash function should be computationally efficient: it must be quick in performance to create the hash value.
+A hash function must be deterministic – it must produce the same output every time miners input the same value.
+It also must be pre-image resistant, meaning the output cannot reveal any information about the input.

-Finally, a hash function has to be collision-resistant which ensures that it has to be impossible for two different inputs to produce the same output.
+Finally, the blockchain transactions hash functions have to be collision-resistant which ensures that it has to be impossible for two different inputs to produce the same output.
 It is the deterministic feature, pre-image resistance and collision-resistance that constitute the three most important properties of hash functions in the Bitcoin mining process.

 The usage in the mining process and the outcome

-Any block is bundled and contains several transactions as well as information on the previous block.
-This means if someone wanted to change the ledger or double-spend (the risk that a cryptocurrency is used twice or more) a transaction, they would have to change the hash in all previous blocks.
+Miners bundle any block and include several transactions in it along with information on the previous block.
+This means, overall, that if someone wants to change the ledger or double-spend a transaction, they must change the hash in all previous blocks.

 The node then begins “hashing” the data by converting it into the hash value or “hash”, which always needs to contain a certain number of zeros.
 The node checks whether a hash meets the criteria of difficulty.
 The hash must start with the correct number of zeroes.